Infectious Waste Fueling CWD

 Alzheimer’s disease, Parkinson’s disease and other forms of neurodegenerative disease are the fasting-growing causes of death around the world.
-Thanks to widespread mismanagement and contamination, prions are spreading to wildlife, livestock and back to humans thanks to misinformation and mismanagement.
+Thanks to widespread mismanagement and contamination, prions are spreading to wildlife, livestock and back to humans thanks to misinformation and the mismanagement of infectious waste.

 Dr. Stanley Prusiner, an American neuroscientist from the University of California at San Francisco, earned a Nobel Prize in 1997 for discovering and characterizing deadly prions and prion disease.
 Prusiner claims that all TSEs, including Alzheimer’s disease, are caused by prions.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.

 Prusiner claims that all TSEs are caused by prions.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.
 According to Prusiner, TSEs all are on the same disease spectrum, which is more accurately described as prion disease.
 CJD is at the extreme end of the spectrum.
 Prusiner’s science is being ignored and we are facing a public health disaster because of the negligence.
 Sick wildlife are serving as the proverbial canary in a coal mine.

 The deadly and infectious prions spread through bodily fluids, including blood, mucus, saliva, urine and feces.
 Mismanagement of contagious pathogens associated with the disease are contributing to the epidemic.
 Few, if any, mammals are immune.
 There is no species barrier.